-We’re several months into the COVID-19 pandemic, and countries around the world are slowly embracing the “new normal”.
+Now more than one year into the COVID-19 pandemic, and countries around the world have been embracing the “new normal” and seeing a way forward.

 Greenheart Travel and our in-country partners have been continuously monitoring the health situations in our destination countries, and finding ways for our students to stay safe while also learning a new language, living with a host family, and attending high school abroad.